 The card terms and conditions are here and the rewards terms and conditions are here.They explicitly state that eligible transactions do not include those from operating a business, or from government transactions, e.g. paying the ATO, council rates, and even Australia Post.

-Similarities and differences to the Premier Platinum Card
+Similarities and differences to the Qantas Premier Platinum Card

 The three variants of the Qantas Premier card are the very high-end Premier Titanium with a $1,200 annual fee, the Premier Platinum with a $299 annual fee and the Premier Everyday card with a $49 annual fee.

-The key advantage of the higher end cards are the higher earn rates and point caps – with 1.25 Qantas Points per $ on all spend up to $12,500 with the Premier Titanium and 1 Qantas Point per $ on all spend up to $10,000 per statement period on the Premier Platinum.
+The key advantage of the higher end cards are the higher earn rates and point tiers – with 1.25 Qantas Points per $1 on all spend up to $12,500 with the Premier Titanium and 1 Qantas Point per $1 on all spend up to $10,000 per statement period on the Premier Platinum.

-The Premier Everyday card on the other hand has a reduced earn rate of 0.75 Points per $ and a lower cap of up to $3,000 per statement period – but also comes with a lower annual fee.
+The Premier Everyday card, on the other hand, has a reduced earn rate of 0.75 Points per $1 and a lower tier of up to $3,000 per statement period – but also comes with a lower annual fee.

-All three cards also earn bonuses on Qantas spend and overseas purchases, plus a handful of additional Qantas-specific benefits for both the Premier Platinum and Titanium.
+All three cards also earn additional Qantas points on Qantas spend and overseas purchases, plus a handful of additional Qantas-specific benefits for both the Premier Platinum and Titanium.

 Summing up: the Qantas Premier Everyday Card

-The Qantas Premier Everyday card earns fewer points per dollar compared to the more premium card in Qantas’ card range but still offers useful benefits like the complimentary travel insurance, one that’s hard to find in other low-annual-fee cards in the market.
+The Qantas Premier Everyday card earns fewer points per dollar compared to the more premium cards in the Qantas Premier credit card range but still offers useful benefits like the complimentary travel insurance, one that’s hard to find in other low-annual-fee cards in the market.